The Down Easter cocktail is defined by Merriam-Webster as “one born or living down east.” We define it as this lovely apple cider-y cocktail.

 - 3 shots (4 1/2 ounces) bourbon

-- 1. Throw the apple cider and orange zest in a saucepan and bring to a boil over high heat.
-Continue boiling until it’s reduced to 1/2 cup (4 ounces), about 30 minutes total.
-Strain and refrigerate until chilled through before using.
+- Add the apple cider and orange zest to a saucepan and bring to a boil over high heat.
+Continue boiling until it’s reduced to 1/2 cup (4 ounces), which should take about 30 minutes, depending on the size of your pan and the heat of your flame.
+Strain, cover, and refrigerate until chilled through before using.

-- 2. Add the 3 ounces apple cider syrup, bourbon, and lemon juice to a cocktail shaker.
+- In a cocktail shaker, combine the 3 ounces apple cider syrup, bourbon, and lemon juice.
 Add enough ice to rise above the liquid in the shaker and shake vigorously for 15 seconds.

 - Strain the mixture into coupes or cocktail glasses of your choice and garnish with the orange zest.

 What can I say?
 I absolutely loved this Down Easter cocktail.
 It’s just perfect with notes of candied apple, a good dose of bourbon, and a hit of sharp lemon that prevents it from being too cloying.
 I highly suggest making double the quantity of the cider syrup because the amount called for is only enough for 2 drinks and you will want more of this baby.